More case studies with Metallic coated steel

-This social housing high rise building in the 17th Arrondissement of Paris dates back to the early 1960ies and has not only been renovated and rehabilitated but also completely redesigned according to modern housing standards.
-Balconies and winter gardens were added on all four sides to increase the size of the apartments and ArcelorMittal's metallic coated steel was used for the new façade.
+This social housing high-rise building in the 17th Arrondissement of Paris dates back to the early 1960s and has not only been renovated and rehabilitated but also completely redesigned according to modern housing standards.
+Balconies and winter gardens were added on all four sides to increase the size of the apartments and ArcelorMittal's metallic coated steel was used for the new facade.

 Rehabilitation and transformation project for social housing

-The 50 m tower with a total of 96 social housing units distributed on 16 floors was built in 1962.
-Due to the fact that over the years the building had become obsolete regarding technical issues as well as living conditions, the owner of the building, Paris Habitat, considered a complete demolition in 2006.
+The 50-metre tower with a total of 96 social housing units distributed over 16 floors was built in 1962.
+Due to the fact that over the years the building had become obsolete in regards to technical issues as well as living conditions, the owner of the building, Paris Habitat, initially considered a complete demolition in 2006.

-Thanks to these measures, living comfort, natural light and the view from the apartments could be improved, and energy consumption (especially for heating) could be reduced significantly.
+Thanks to these measures, living comfort, natural light, and the view from the apartments was improved, and energy consumption (especially regarding heating) was reduced significantly.

 The unique aspect of this transformation project was the fact that the residents could actually stay inside the building while the construction works were going on.

-The Parisian architects Frédéric Druot, Anne Lacaton and Jean Philippe Vassal developed the plan for this rehabilitation and transformation project.
+Parisian architects Frédéric Druot, Anne Lacaton, and Jean Philippe Vassal developed the plan for this rehabilitation and transformation project.

-The project was already started quite a long time ago, in 2005, but all the involved parties agreed that it was worth the time – since it was conducted in collaboration with the residents and concerned a long-term improvement of the living conditions.
+The project began in 2005, a number of years before completion, but all of the involved parties agreed that it was worth the time as it was conducted in collaboration with the residents and concerned the long-term improvement of the living conditions.

 Steps & results of the rehabilitation and transformation project

-- Reconfiguration of the lobby: it was set on street level
+- Reconfiguration of the lobby - it was set on the street level.

 - On the floors, additional space was created for larger living rooms and kitchens or additional bedrooms and bathrooms.
-In total, 3500 additional m2 could be gained.
+In total, an additional 3500 m2 was gained.

-- The highlight nonetheless was the creation of glazed winter gardens and balconies on the east and west façade.
-With the dimensions of 2 m long and 1 m wide, they permit natural light to enter the apartment.
+- The highlight was the creation of glazed winter gardens and balconies on the east and west facade.
+With dimensions of 2 m long and 1 m wide, they permit natural light to enter the apartments.

-- 7 different types of apartments (instead of 3 different types before the transformation) for families of different sizes.
+- Seven different types of apartments (instead of three different types before the transformation) for families of different sizes are now available.

-- Additionally to the thermal insulation, the new façade and winter gardens also protect the building from outside noise (coming from Ring road)
+- In addition to thermal insulation, the new facade and winter gardens also protect the building from outside noise (coming from the ring road).

-Although the residents will experience a slight increase of the rent in the next years, this cost will be compensated by the 50% reduction of energy consumption.
+Although the residents would experience a slight increase in rent over the following years, this cost was offset by a 50% reduction in energy consumption.

 Use of metallic coated steel

-ArcelorMittal's metallic coated steel played an important role in the new aesthetics of this housing tower, in the interior as well as exterior.
+ArcelorMittal's metallic coated steel played an important role in the new aesthetics of this housing tower - in the interior as well as the exterior.
 In the interior, the same material was used for the ceilings of the winter gardens and partition walls.